project-oak/transparent-release/cmd/endorser/README.md

-If a non-empty list of provenance URIs is provided, the tool downloads them, verifies them according to the options in the provided verification options file, and if the verification is successful generates an endorsement statement, with the given provenances listed in the endorsement statement's evidence field.
+If a non-empty list of provenance URIs is provided, the tool downloads them, verifies them according to the options in the provided verification options file, and if the verification is successful generates an endorsement statement, with the given provenances listed in the endorsement statement as evidence (in its evidence field).

 Example execution without provenances: